-With Shopify, you can either choose from free-of-cost pre-design theme templates or purchase premium ones at the Shopify themes store.
+With Shopify, you can choose from free-of-cost pre-design theme templates or purchase premium ones at the Shopify themes store.

-You can also design your own themes using the customize option on the theme page.
+You can also design your themes using the customize option on the theme page.
 This allows you to use your product images, slide shows, and brand logo to give your store a more friendly look and feel.

 - Adding the products: